 The Daily Orange is Syracuse University’s independent, campus newspaper.
 More than 115 issues are published each year.
 The DO has a circulation of 6,000 and a readership of 30,000.
 Its website receives about 175,000 page views per month.
 The editorial content of the paper, which originated in 1903 and became independent in 1971, is entirely student-produced.

 Globalists is a student-run digital publication that promotes dialogue between international and domestic students at Syracuse University.

 Hill Communications is an award-winning, student-run public relations firm based at the Newhouse School.
 It has provided individualized communications services to real-world clients for more than a decade.

 The NewsHouse is an innovative, student-run digital outlet that covers, interacts with and engages the Syracuse University community.
 Managed by a team of lead producers, dozens of students from all majors regularly contribute reporting, photos, video, interactives and social media updates.
 More than 100,000 unique visitors view content annually.

-The NewsHouse has earned numerous local, regional and national awards including the nation’s best independent online website for large schools in the Society of Professional Journalists’ 2012 Mark of Excellence Awards.
+The NewsHouse has earned numerous local, regional and national awards, including the nation’s best independent online website for large schools in the Society of Professional Journalists’ 2012 Mark of Excellence Awards.

-Orange Television Network (OTN) is the first college cable TV station in the U.S. to air programs in high-definition.
-You can watch OTN in all campus residence halls and buildings on Time Warner cable channel 2 and 2.1.
-You can also watch it live online.
+Orange Television Network (OTN) is the first college cable television platform in the U.S. to air programs in high-definition.
+The student-produced programming is on the air 24/7 throughout the school year.
+Shows include campus comedy, sports, dance and music performances.
+OTN is viewable in all campus buildings and residence halls, and live online.